guikarai/QSA-LinuxONE/index.md

 Operational data for a maximum of 1 day representing a period of significant activity (No weekend, no bank holidays).

-Please send all the following operational data in separated files and for each Linux/KVM guests:
+Please send all the following operational data in separated files and for <ins>each Linux/KVM guests</ins>:

 * **One time configuration dumps:**
   -	lscpu
+  -	cat /proc/cpuinfo
   -	cat /proc/cpuinfo
   -	lsmod
   -	icainfo --version